hwxi/CS392-2025-Spring/assigns/02/README.md

 ## Assignment 2-2 (10 points)

 Recursion is a fundamental concept in programming.
-However, the support for recursion in Java is very limited.
+Quitely unfortunately, the support for recursion in Java is very limited.
 Nontheless, we will be making extensive use of recursion in this class.
 This question asks you to give a recursive implementation of binary search.
 Please see the given code for more information.

 ## Assignment 2-3 (30 points)